- Lesson details

 In This Lesson:

 Mark paints a male head on Crescent hot press illustration board, 10×15.
 This time, he works on smaller planes.
+Then he goes over another male head with attention to forms, color, and intricate halftones.

 In This Course: